Seismic upgrades at UBC Museum of Anthropology Great Hall to wrap up in June 2024

 THE COMPLETION DATE for the colossal seismic upgrades currently underway at the UBC Museum of Anthropology’s Great Hall has now been set for June 2024, a year later than anticipated in the project’s initial timeline.

-The extensive construction plan requiring a full rebuild of the Great Hall was originally scheduled for completion within 18 months, Stir reported, which should have seen the museum reopen in July of this year.
+The extensive construction plan requiring a full rebuild of the Great Hall was originally scheduled for completion within 18 months, Stir reported, which should have seen the museum reopen in July 2023.

 The changes will help preserve the integrity of the iconic glass-paned building in the event of a major earthquake.
 Seismic base isolators installed underneath the museum’s main floor slab are the primary component of the reconstruction overseen by Nick Milkovich Architects Inc. The isolators separate the building’s foundation from the structure on top of it, effectively reducing the amount of energy transferred from the ground to the museum itself during an earthquake.